-- Unlike the majority of semantic Web service discovery approaches which are only performed on input and output concepts, our semantic Web service discovery framework deals with concepts and attributes of Web service and goal pre and post conditions. - Our pre-filtering stages are generic, so that they can be applied (after necessary adaptations) to improve the performance of other available service matchmakers.
+- (i) Unlike the majority of semantic Web service discovery approaches which are only performed on input and output concepts, our semantic Web service discovery framework deals with concepts and attributes of Web service and goal pre- and postconditions. - (ii) Our prefiltering stages are generic, so that they can be applied (after necessary adaptations) to improve the performance of other available service matchmakers. - (iii) 100% recall rate of our framework implies that our method does not result in false negatives (FN) (i.e., Web services which are relevant but are classified as irrelevant): all relevant Web services are retrieved through the prefiltering algorithms. - (iv) Due to incomplete service descriptions in OWLS-TC test collections (i.e., Web services are partially described only based on input/output concepts), for the first time we created a new test collection called WSMO-FL, which contains fully defined Web services and goals capabilities (i.e., Web services and goals are described based on pre- and postconditions).

-- 100% recall rate of our framework implies that our method does not result in contain false negatives (FN) (i.e. Web services which are relevant, but are classified as irrelevant): ALL relevant Web services are retrieved through the pre-filtering algorithms. - Due to incomplete service descriptions in OWLS-TC test collections (i.e. Web services are partially described only based on input/output concepts), for the first time we created a new test collection named WSMO-FL, which contains fully defined Web services and goals capabilities (i.e. Web services and goals are described based on pre and post-conditions). - To the best of our knowledge WSMO-FL is the first larger test collection which is established based on the WSMO conceptual model.
-It uses Frame-logic (F-logic) as a fully adequate expression language for specifying pre and post-conditions which is missing in currently available test collections.
+(v) To the best of our knowledge WSMO-FL is the first larger test collection which is established based on the WSMO conceptual model.
+It uses frame logic (F-Logic) as a fully adequate expression language for specifying pre- and postconditions which is missing in currently available test collections.

-For future work, we are planning to extend our scheme in the following ways:
+For future work, we are planning to improve our scheme in the following ways:

-- (i) extend the second stage so that it can work on any logical expression containing the logical connectives conjunction (and), disjunction (or) and negation (not) to any nesting depth. - (ii) extend our new WSMO-FL test collection to a) have a much larger number of Web services and goals, as well as categories, b) extend complexity of Web service and goal pre and post-conditions, and c) expand the dictionary of synonymous words in the existing domain ontologies.
+- (i) extending the second stage so that it can work on any logical expression containing the logical connectives conjunction (and), disjunction (or), and negation (not) to any nesting depth; - (ii) extending our new WSMO-FL test collection to (a) have a much larger number of Web services and goals, as well as categories, (b) increase complexity of Web service and goal pre- and postconditions, and (c) expand the dictionary of synonymous words in the existing domain ontologies.